-(when not otherwise specified, there are teams for both genders)
+(Unless specified, there are teams for both genders)

 Boys Baseball, Basketball, Cross Country, Girls Dance, Boys Football, Golf, Soccer, Girls Softball, Track, Girls Volleyball, Boys Wrestling

 Like puzzle pieces, high school students need to find how they fit in with various activities.
-In addition to sports, you could be in: Academic Bowl, A Cappella Choir, Chess Club, Color Guard, Drama, FFA, Forensics, Intramurals, Jazz Band, Marching Band, Math Team, National Honor Society, Newspaper, Operation GO, Photography, Singing for Chapel, Student Council, Swing Choir, Teens for Christ, Technology, Videography, Visual Arts, Yearbook.
+In addition to sports, you could be in: Academic Bowl, A Cappella Choir, Bowling Club, Chess Club, Color Guard, Drama, FFA, Forensics, Intramurals, Jazz Band, Marching Band, Math Team, National Honor Society, Newspaper, Operation GO, Photography, Singing for Chapel, Student Council, Swing Choir, Teens for Christ, Technology, Videography, Visual Arts, Yearbook.